muddynoodle/ultrahack-ericcson-hayaa/README.md

 # ultrahack-ericcson-hayaa
-The Repository for the together apart hackathon by ericcson
+The Repository for the Together Apart Hackathon by Ericcson.

+Project - Hayaa App.
+A Surround Sensing Alert App.

+View Pitch Presentation for more information.

+Code: